pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

 Forwarding Path
 ---------------
-Forwarding Path is a required entry in a VNFFGD.
+Forwarding Path is a required entry in a NFYD.
 It describes the chain as well as the classifier that will eventually be created to form a path through a set of VNFs.